G1.30 Student Co-op/Interns and Volunteer Programs

 • A copy of the Child Abuse and Neglect Reporting Handbook.

-• The appropriate Division of Service Regions keeps on file the intern's/volunteer's application, confidentiality agreement, and background checks until the completion of the internship or volunteer period.
+• The appropriate division or service region within the Division of Service Regions (DSR) keeps on file the co-op intern's or volunteer's application, confidentiality agreement, and background checks until the completion of the placement period.

-• Under no circumstances is an intern or volunteer accepted by the region without the approval of their respective Division of Service Regions.
+• Under no circumstances is an intern or volunteer accepted by the DSR the without the approval of the respective service region administrator, division director, or designee.

-• The student obtains the required signatures for the learning agreement by all involved parties (student intern, DCBS, faculty advisor, etc.).
+• The student obtains the required signatures for the learning agreement from all involved parties (student, DCBS, faculty advisor, etc.).

 • The learning agreement includes: